seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 05</h2>

 I learned the rest of the aspects of CSS and now I am learning an introduction to the applied visual design challenges. #100DaysOfCode

+<h2>Day 06</h2>

+I learned to create visual balance (text-align), setting the width, adjusting the height of an element, making the text bold with the strong tag, using u tag (underline text)/em tag (italicize text)/s (strikethrough text)/using hr (horizontal lines), adjusting the background-color property of text, and decreasing the opacity of an element.